Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 But you’ll get twice as much cash back when using the Chase Sapphire Preferred to earn 2X points on dining and travel.
 Because in those categories you earn 2% cash back instead of 1% with the Venture card (2 Chase Ultimate Rewards points X $1 spent on dining & travel X 1 cent per point).

-Which Card Is Better?
+So Which Card Is Better?

 If you do a great deal of spending on travel and dining, then the Chase Sapphire Preferred card wins.

 But if you prefer a very simple rewards system where you book travel with your card and redeem miles for those purchases later, the Capital One Venture card is a better option.
 Plus, you can still transfer your points to airline partners if you decide to explore that option.

 If you’re interested in cash back, both cards are more or less equal.
 Again, unless you do a lot of travel and dining spend.